Julie O'Neil

 Louisiana offshore crews must know Jones Act’s rights to proper medical and financial relief for shipping accidents.
 Vital provisions make negligent employers liable – this guide outlines how to gain entitled protections if injured on vessels or transport.
 Jones Act vs Typical Worker’s Comp Jones Act Typical Workers Comp Federal law only for seamen State

-Can Dash Cam Footage be Used After a Car Accident in Louisiana?
+Can Dash Cam Footage Be Used After a Car Accident in Louisiana?

-Will the Employer be Liable After a Commercial Truck Accident?
+Will the Employer Be Liable After a Commercial Truck Accident?

 Whose Insurance Covers Rental Car Accidents?